rsbash/get-to-know-bash/opd-api-docs-example.md

 > PATCH is the HTTP verb used for this call.

-### Request Body
+#### Request Body

 * This API does not support bulk requests.
-Use one request per product to be added.
+Use one request per product to be changed.
 * This endpoint only updates fields you include.
 * This PATCH endpoint requires authorization with `Bearer: {access_token}`.